Self-care: What it Is. What it Ain’t.

 According to Oxford Languages, self-care is “the practice of taking action to preserve or improve one's own health,” or “the practice of taking an active role in protecting one's own well-being and happiness, especially during periods of stress.”

 To maximize our health and well-being, we have to treat self-care holistically.
-Ignoring that all parts of us are connected is working against our goal, caring for ourselves.
+Ignoring that, all parts of us are connected, is working against our goal, caring for ourselves.
 Holistic self-care rests on these 7 core principles -petals if you will:

 Environmental – Creating order, beauty, and serenity in your physical spaces.